MikeRogers0/MikeRogersIO/_posts/blog/2016-01-17-my-first-year-as-a-digital-nomad.md

 Flights are currently super cheap, so it makes sense to keep traveling while I can.
 That being said, I'd love to settle down in a city for a few months and put down a few roots.

 Where ever I go, I don't want to buy a return ticket.
-One of the main lessons of learnt in the last 6 months is having a fixed return date stops me wanting to say "That other city sounds more fun, I'll go there" or "This place is awesome, I should stay a little longer".
+One of the main lessons I've learned in the last 6 months is having a fixed return date stops me wanting to say "That other city sounds more fun, I'll go there" or "This place is awesome, I should stay a little longer".